GDP254/bc-11-firepair/README.md

 FirePair is web application that facilitate pair programming.
 Pair programming is where two people write code together.
 Ideally, one person writes as the other reviews switching between these roles as they work.

-NOTE: Runs best on Chrome.
+NOTE: For the best experience, please use chrome.

 Link: https://5f456dee.ngrok.io/